-Put the soaked cashew nuts, lemon juice, coconut oil, honey and raspberries in the blender and blend until smooth.
+Put the soaked cashew nuts, lemon juice, coconut oil, maple syrup and raspberries in the blender and blend until smooth.

 Pour the mixture into the tin and put it in the freezer for around 2 hours until firm.
 As you can see it’s a bit lumpy – with a better food processor it would be totally smooth.

 The base is quite thin, so if you want a thicker crust you could make a double batch or use a smaller tin.